-Joe Brew is a data scientist with a background in public health and economics.
+Data scientist with a background in public health and economics.
 He has worked for several public health agencies and research groups, as well as private ventures in data analytics and consulting.
 His main areas of interest are the crossroads of technology, development, and infectious disease surveillance.

-Paul Rieger is a seasoned entrepreneur and executive focused on pragmatic approaches to integrate new technologies into existing businesses and the creation of scalable business models.
+Seasoned entrepreneur and executive focused on pragmatic approaches to integrate new technologies into existing businesses and the creation of scalable business models.
 He is the managing director at Centiva Health and a board member at HIT Foundation.
 Previously, Paul lead Business Development Europe at NEM Foundation and founded a software company that developed enterprise-grade software as a service products.

-Rediet Abebe is a Junior Fellow at the Harvard Society of Fellows and holds a Ph.D in computer science from Cornell University.
+Rediet Abebe is a Junior Fellow at the Harvard Society of Fellows and holds a Ph.D. in computer science from Cornell University.
 Her research is broadly in the fields of artificial intelligence and algorithms, with a focus on their applications social good.
 Abebe co-founded and co-organizes Mechanism Design for Social Good (MD4SG), a multi-institutional and interdisciplinary research initiative, and Black in AI, a non-profit organization tackling representation and inclusion issues in the field.

-Eberhard Scheuer holds a PhD in psychology and views healthcare always from the patient’s point of view.
+Eberhard Scheuer holds a Ph.D. in psychology and views healthcare always from the patient’s point of view.
 He has been a researcher, lecturer, therapist, digital health entrepreneur, and networker for two decades.
 He started to use tokens in order to change human behavior in the early 90’s.